Skip to content

 stochastic_to_quantum(bitstream) staticmethod

-Map bitstream probability p to quantum amplitude sqrt(p).
+Map a bitstream probability p to the quantum amplitude pair.

 Source code in src/sc_neurocore/math/category_theory.py